 Check 4G/LTE Bands using Spreadtrum’s Engineer Mode

-3. Now stay in that first page (Telephony) and open the BandSelect option.
+- Stay in that first page called Telephon) and open the BandSelect option.

 Depending on your phone it may be compatible with either LTE-TDD or LTE-FDD modes or even both.
 You can enable and disable any of the bands though be careful when doing this.
-You may also be required to reboot to apply the changes.
+You may have to reboot to apply the changes.

 How to Interpret the Bands